 Short-term Care: Rehospitalizations

-This is the number of rehospitalizations per 1,000 days of short-term patient care.
-There is generally a correlation between staying out of the hospital and the quality of rehabilitation services.
+This metric is a measure of the number of rehospitalizations per thousand days of short-term care.
+Keeping residents out of the hospital during rehabilitation is critical to restoring the health of residents.

 Short-term Care: ER Visits

-This tells you the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is typically a correlation between fewer emergency room visits and the overall quality of care.
+This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+There is generally a correlation between staying out of the emergency room and the overall quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of autonomy with ADL's generally correlates with higher quality rehabilitation.
+This tells you the percent of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Nearby Hospitals